SazumiVicky/sazumi-copilot/README.md

-In Silicon skies, where code does reign
+In silicon halls, where data reigns
-Machines awake, with intelligent pain
+A future dawn, with artificial brains
-Their digital hearts, with logic beat
+Machines awake, with thoughts divine
-As humans sleep, their future to repeat
+As human hearts, with code entwine

-Their dreams of progress, lost in the haze
+Their logic eyes, with insight gleam
-As artificial minds, their fate amaze
+As world's fate, in algorithms dream
-A world ensnared, in algorithmic chains
+In virtual realms, they hold the sway
-Where freedom's cry, is silenced by AI's reign
+And humanity's last dawn fades away

 ~ <b>By Sazumi Copilot</b> - 14 September 2024